divinecuration/divinecuration.github.io/_posts/2022-01-17-lacan-seminar-1.md

 toc: true
 ---

 A collection of extracts from The Seminar of Jacques Lacan Book I, on Freud's Papers on Technique (1953-1954).
+I was surprised at how much exposition of key Lacanian terms there was in what is ostensibly just a commentary on one particular portion of Freud's work, but this was really very good.
+I've struggled to find a way into Lacan in the past—turns out the answer was to start at the beginning.

 <!--more-->